Kosovo Myth: Overview

 The central events in the myth are related to the Battle of Kosovo that took place in 1389, about which numerous details are not actually known.
-According to legend, the Serbian ruler Lazar, who was referred to as Tsar (“Emperor”) Lazar, was offered an ultimatum to pay homage to the Ottoman Sultan Murad I, leaving the control of Serbian lands to the sultan and taxation, or to lead his army into the battle on the Kosovo Polje.
+According to legend, the Serbian ruler Prince Lazar, who was referred to as Tsar ("Emperor") Lazar, was offered an ultimatum to pay homage to the Ottoman sultan Murad I, leaving the control of Serbian lands to the sultan and taxation, or to lead his army into the battle on the Kosovo Polje.
 On the last supper before the battle hosted by Lazar, he told his knights that one of them would betray him.
-Deceived by his son-in-law Vuk Branković, he accused Miloš Obilić, which Obilić opposed, claiming that he would kill the Sultan Murаd I.
+Deceived by his son-in-law Vuk Branković, he accused Miloš Obilić, which Obilić opposed, claiming that he would kill Murаd I.

 Per legend, Lazar was visited the night before battle by a grey hawk or falcon from Jerusalem who offered a choice between an "earthly kingdom", implying victory at the Battle, or the Kingdom of Heaven, where the Serbs would be defeated.
-It is sometimes said that the Prophet Elijah appeared in the form of a falcon.
-Lazar chose to die as a martyr, thus achieving a special status for Serbs as a heavenly people.
+It is sometimes said that the biblical prophet Elijah appeared in the form of a falcon.
+Lazar chose to die as a Christian martyr, thus achieving a special status for Serbs as a heavenly people.
 The warriors accepted his words, stating that the Serbs would get freedom in heaven, but that they would never be enslaved.
 Lazar also cursed those Serbs who refuse to join him on the battlefield.
-He and the Serbian army received communion in the Church of St John the Baptist in Samodreža.
+He and the Serbian army received communion in the Church of St. John the Baptist in Samodreža.

 The battle took place on the Christian St. Vitus Day, known in Serbia as Vidovdan.
-After an agreement with the Sultan, in order to preserve his positions, Vuk Branković withdrew his troops at crucial moments of the battle, thus becoming symbol of a betrayal.
+After an agreement with the Ottoman sultan, in order to preserve his positions, Vuk Branković withdrew his troops at crucial moments of the battle, thus becoming symbol of a betrayal.
 Pretending to surrender after the abandon of Lazar, Obilić came to the sultan's tent and after kneeling to allegedly kiss Murad's feet, took out a dagger and mortally wounded him.
 The dying sultan ordered Obilić's execution, while this sacrifice showed his loyalty to Lazar and heroism.
+Defeat in battle was characterized as the downfall of the glorious medieval Serbian state and subsequent long-lasting Ottoman occupation and slavery.
+In Serbian tradition, the red color of the Paeonia peregrina has become a symbol of "bloodshed in the Battle of Kosovo".